Shalani Soledad: Hosting

 From November 8, 2010, she was the co-host of Willie Revillame on his evening game show Willing Willie at TV5.

 Being new to television, Soledad was widely criticized on her hosting skills.
 For example, Senator Miriam Defensor Santiago said that she admired the personality and freshness of Soledad, however, her hosting abilities could be a little bit more animated.
 The Filipino Twitter community gave several reactions to Shalani's hosting performances: for example, "she is too modest to energize a crowd expecting fun".
 As feedback, Soledad said that although the game mechanics sounds too easy when watched, it is still difficult if "you're there standing as the game master".
 However, viewers still expect that constant exposure and practice will make her a better host.
 Soledad is managed by talent manager Lolit Solis.

 On April 11, 2011, Willing Willie was suspended due to controversial acts done by Willie Revillame in regards with "Jan-jan", a contestant who was "forced" by Revillame to perform a "macho dance".
 This caused the show to be suspended or "put on hiatus" for two weeks.
 However, it was uncertain if the show will return or end indefinitely.
 In the interim, Soledad returned to her legislative duties as expected.
 On May 14, 2011, however, Willing Willie made a comeback to TV5 under its new title Wil Time Bigtime which was patterned after its predecessor, though with a new lineup of games and features.
 She also returned as Revillame's co-host.

 On January 13, 2012, Soledad left Wil Time Bigtime in preparation of her marriage to Roman Romulo.

 On March 11, 2012, she returned hosting on the noontime show Game 'N Go.

 Politics

 Soledad worked at the Catanduanes Provincial Capitol in Virac, Catanduanes from 2001 to 2002.

 From 2002 to 2003, she became a member of Senator Panfilo Lacson's staff before quitting to become news reporter at UNTV 37.
 In 2004, she won an office for Valenzuela City's second legislative council.

 Soledad was a member of Valenzuela City council from the second district from 2004 to 2013.
 She is also a member of the committee for women and family affairs.
 In her first term, she was able to pass her self-authored "Early Childhood Ordinance" in the city.

-In September 2012, Soledad ran for the congressional seat in Valenzuela City second district under the LP/NPC/NP Coalition.
+In September 2012, Soledad ran for the congressional seat in Valenzuela City second district under Team PNoy.
 However, she narrowly lost to incumbent Rep. Magtanggol Gunigundo.